-Report on Compliance for Each Major Federal and State Program
+Report on Compliance for Each Major State Program

-1 have audited the South Jersey Port Corporation's compliance with the types of compliance requirements described in the OMB Compliance Supplement, and the New Jersey State Grant Compliance Supplement that could have a direct and material effect on each of South Jersey Port Corporation's major federal program for the year ended December 31, 2018.
-South Jersey Port Corporation's major federal program is identified in the Summary of Auditor's Results Section of the accompanying schedule of findings and questioned costs.
+I have audited the South Jersey Port Corporation's compliance with the types of compliance requirements described in the New Jersey State Grant Compliance Supplement that could have a direct and material effect on each of South Jersey Port Corporation's major state programs for the year ended December 31, 2019.
+South Jersey Port Corporation's major state programs are identified in the Summary of Auditor's Results Section of the accompanying schedule of findings and questioned costs.